 2. Some Brown Eyes Were Originally Blue

-According to an article in LiveScience, most European babies are born with blue eyes - those with brown eyes develop them months later, as melanin production picks up.10
+According to an article in LiveScience, most European babies are born with blue eyes.
+Those with brown eyes develop them months later as melanin production picks up.10 This phenomenon gives rise to the commonly used term "baby blues."

 3. Lower Pain Tolerance